Explains how the contact tracing system works if you are a confirmed contact of someone who has tested positive for coronavirus.

 What should I expect from the daily call?

 You’ll be called daily.
 Calls will usually come from this number: 02921 961133.

-They will check if you have any symptoms of COVID-19 and advise you on what to do next.
 If you miss the call, you’ll be called again the following day.
 You will not receive a voicemail, but if you ring the number back you will hear a message confirming that you were called by NHS Wales Test, Trace Protect service.
 Calls from this number are outbound only, so you will not be able to speak to a contact tracer and will need to wait for a call back the following day.